How to review your behaviour policy

 - Make sure pupils complete assigned work

 The policy must take account of the school's written statement of behaviour principles and have regard to any guidance or notification provided by the governing board.
-This might include:
+This should include:

 - Screening and searching pupils